 Once the date of an event has come and gone, pages about older events disappear from the site completely, as if they never happened.

 I’ve seen local tourism sites produce newsletters filled with information about events, with extensive archives of those newsletters on their pages.
-The newsletters often link to about a dozen or so events pages each month, and those pages would describe the “who, what, where, when, and why,” of each.
+The newsletters often link to about a dozen or so events pages each month, and those pages would describe the “who, what, where, when, and why” of each.
 Those pages ideally should use evergreen content as well.

-The events range from conferences to festivals to exhibitions to parades, and many other going-on in the area, attracting visitors from a good distance away.
+The events range from conferences to festivals to exhibitions to parades, and many others in the area, attracting visitors from a good distance away.
 If you browse through the years of the newsletter archives, the links to events that happened more than 6 months ago mostly lead to dead pages.
 It is possible to make that evergreen content.

 The World Wide Web Conference brings researchers, business people, technologists, and many others together to a different location every year.
 The 18th annual conference took place in Madrid in April.
-Instead of having one web site for the conference, a new one is created annually.
+Instead of having one website for the conference, a new one is created annually.
 Trying to find information about past conferences can be difficult – many of the sites hosting information about older conferences have disappeared from the Web completely.

 Here today and Useless Tomorrow?